googleworkspace/apps-script-oauth2/README.md

 }
 ```

 If the authorization URL was opened by the Apps Script UI (via a link, button,
 etc) it's  possible to automatically close the window/tab using
 `window.top.close()`.
 You can see an example of this in the sample add-on's
 [Callback.html](samples/Add-on/Callback.html#L47).

 ### 4. Get the access token

 Now that the service is authorized you can use its access token to make
-reqests to the API.
+requests to the API.
 The access token can be passed along with a `UrlFetchApp`
 request in the "Authorization" header.

 ```js